andreadv2000/Progetto_SO/README.md

 * 1110 = ADC6
 * 1111 = ADC7

-2.**ADCSRA**: Questo registro viene utilizzato per impostare il prescaler e abilitare l'ADC.
+2. **ADCSRA**: Questo registro viene utilizzato per impostare il prescaler e abilitare l'ADC.
 Dalla documentazione del microcontrollore, possiamo vedere che ADCSRA ha i seguenti bit:

-ADCSRA Register Description:
 Bit 7 – ADIF: ADC Interrupt Flag

 This bit is set when the analog-to-digital conversion completes.

 Bit 6 – ADIE: ADC Interrupt Enable

 When this bit is set, the ADC generates an interrupt request when the conversion completes.

 Bit 5 – ADSC: ADC Start Conversion

 When this bit is set, the ADC starts the conversion.

 Bit 4 – ADEN: ADC Enable

 When this bit is set, the ADC is enabled.

 Bit 3 – ADPS2:0: ADC Prescaler Select

 These bits select the ADC clock prescaler.
 The prescaler can range from 2 to 128.

 * 000 = 2